Better Flood Nerd Logo

 Does homeowners insurance cover flood damage in Hawaii?

 Usually not.
-Most homeowners and renters policies do not cover flood damage from rising water, so flood coverage is usually purchased separately through the NFIP or a private flood insurance company.
+Most homeowners and renters policies in Hawaiʻi do not cover flood damage from rising water, so flood coverage is purchased separately through the NFIP or a private flood insurance company.

 How do kona lows and flash floods affect flood risk in Hawaii?